CumulusNetworks/docs/content/cumulus-linux-515/Installation-Management/Upgrading-Cumulus-Linux.md

 {{%notice note%}}
 Cumulus Linux supports ISSU and warm reboot mode with 802.1X, layer 2 forwarding, layer 3 forwarding with BGP, static routing, and VXLAN routing with EVPN.

-The following features are not supported during warm boot:
+The following features are not supported during warm reboot:
 - EVPN MLAG or EVPN multihoming.
 - LACP bonds.
-LACP control plane sessions might time out before warm boot completes.
-Use static LAG to keep bonds up with sub-second convergence during warm boot.
+LACP control plane sessions might time out before warm reboot completes.
+Use static LAG to keep bonds up with sub-second convergence during a warm reboot.
 {{%/notice%}}

 ## Before You Upgrade